-In our experiments, we use the development set of the SVGSA24 dataset to train the Stereo MM-Diffusion model with its super-resolution model.
-The Stereo MM-Diffusion is trained from scratch while the super-resolution model is initialized with a pretrained model from the guided diffusion model~\cite{dhariwal2021diffusion}, which is pretrained on ImageNet.
+In our experiments, we use the development set of the proposed dataset to train the baseline methods, including the super-resolution model.
+Note that the Stereo MM-Diffusion, video diffusion, and Stereo MMAudio models are trained from scratch.
+On the other hand, the super-resolution model is initialized with a pretrained model from the guided diffusion model~\cite{dhariwal2021diffusion}, which is pretrained on ImageNet.
 To finetune the super-resolution model, we extract all videos as frames and train the model on each frame.
-We set a batch size to 4 with 8 NVIDIA A100 GPUs to train both models.
-In evaluation, we use the evaluation set of SVGSA24 as a reference to measure the quality of generated models.

-We evaluate the quality and spatial alignment as shown in Table~\ref{table:result_baseline}.
-The MM-Diffusion baseline achieves the Spatial AV-Align metric 0.48.
-This result demonstrates that there is room for improvement to increase the model's ability.
+Also, some components of Stereo MMAudio (i.e., VAE, Synchformer, and CLIP) are pretrained and kept frozen during training.
+We set a batch size of 32 to train all models.
+Further implementation details, such as the learning rate and number of iterations, are available in our GitHub repository.
+For evaluation, we use our proposed dataset’s evaluation set to assess model's performance.